Connecting Bitbucket Server to SQL Server

 Note that Bitbucket Server will generally require about 25–30 connections to the database.

-Note also that Bitbucket Server requires the datebase to keep idle connections alive for at least 10 minutes.
+Note also that Bitbucket Server requires the database to keep idle connections alive for at least 10 minutes.
 If the database is configured with less than a 10 minute connection timeout, there will be seemingly random connection errors.

 Here is an example of how to create and configure the SQL Server database from the command line.
 When Bitbucket Server and SQL Server run on the same physical computer (accessible through

 SQL Server> CREATE DATABASE bitbucket SQL Server> GO SQL Server> USE bitbucket SQL Server> GO SQL Server> ALTER DATABASE bitbucket SET ALLOW_SNAPSHOT_ISOLATION ON SQL Server> GO SQL Server> ALTER DATABASE bitbucket SET READ_COMMITTED_SNAPSHOT ON SQL Server> GO SQL Server> ALTER DATABASE bitbucket COLLATE SQL_Latin1_General_CP1_CS_AS SQL Server> GO SQL Server> SET NOCOUNT OFF SQL Server> GO SQL Server> USE master SQL Server> GO SQL Server> CREATE LOGIN bitbucketuser WITH PASSWORD=N'password', DEFAULT_DATABASE=bitbucket, CHECK_EXPIRATION=OFF, CHECK_POLICY=OFF SQL Server> GO SQL Server> ALTER AUTHORIZATION ON DATABASE::bitbucket TO bitbucketuser SQL Server> GO

 This creates an empty SQL Server database with the name